Judge confirmed as 1st Latina on California Supreme Court

 She said she stood on the shoulders of her grandparents and parents who immigrated from Mexico to give their children a better life.

-Guerrero was confirmed after a friendly hearing with no opposition.
+Guerrero was confirmed after a friendly hearing at the Supreme Court in San Francisco with no opposition.
 Cantil-Sakauye indicated it would be smooth sailing for Guerrero when she opened the hearing by saying it was a joyful occasion.

 Supporters praised the breadth of Guerrero's career, her legal writing and her ability to find consensus with other judges.